 - The lock icon tells that the protocol carries information in a secure way (e.g. via SSL)

-- The thumb-up icons tells that the protocol is generally not harmfull for network performance
+- The thumb-up icons tells that the protocol is generally not harmful for network performance

-- The thumb-down icons tells that the protocol is generally harmfull for network performance
+- The thumb-down icons tells that the protocol is generally harmful for network performance

 - The smile face tells that the protocol is generally used for user entertainment